 Please continue to support us financially as you can.
 Since 2002, our work to pass a Death With Dignity law in Hawai`i has been supported by the generous assistance of the Death With Dignity National Center (DDNC) in Portland Oregon.
-If you’re in a position to send a donation of any amount, please consider us.
-Either use the “Donate” button qt the right on our Web site (or below if viewing on a SmartPhone) or you may snail mail your check to our national partnering organization.
+If you’re in a position to send a donation of any amount, please consider helping to fund our work.
+Either use the “Donate” button at the right on our Web site (or below if viewing on a SmartPhone) or you may snail mail your check to our national partnering organization.
 ALL OF YOUR DONATION SUPPORTS OUR WORK HERE IN HAWAII.

 The Death With Dignity National Center